The American Express Cobalt™ Card Review

 - Excellent earn rates: Get 5 points per $1 spent on eligible food and drink, 2 points per $1 on spent gas and transit like buses or taxicabs, and 1 point per $1 spent on everything else.

-- A welcome offer that’s worth it: New cardholders can earn up to 45,000 bonus Membership Rewards points when they spend $500 per month for the first 12 months (2,500 points per eligible month for a maximum of 30,000 points), and when they spend a total of $3,000 in the first three months (for a 15,000 point bonus).
-This offer is worth up to approximately $450.
+- A welcome offer that’s worth it: New cardholders can earn up to 30,000 bonus Membership Rewards points when they spend $500 per month for the first 12 months (2,500 points per eligible month for a maximum of 30,000 points).
+This offer is worth up to approximately $300.

 - Boosts in top spending categories: Boosted earn rates don’t mean much if they’re in categories you rarely use.
 Five points per dollar on food and drink includes grocery shopping, restaurants, cafes, bars, and food delivery.
 The 2 point per $1 category covers public transit like the bus and subway and car hires like taxicabs, plus travel spends like hotel stays.

 - Flexible redemptions: American Express Membership Rewards points can be redeemed for virtually anything you want to spend them on.
 When you use them as a credit against your card, they go towards retail, restaurant purchases, entertainment, or bills.
 Book flights through the Fixed Points Travel Program, or travel at American Express Travel Online, and they get you closer to that getaway.
 Or, you can use them at Membershiprewards.ca for gift cards or merchandise.
 And if that’s not quite enough choice, you can even redeem them for purchases on Amazon.ca.